SiaFoundation/app-sia-x/README.md

 To begin, install the app on your Ledger Nano S, open it, and run the `getPublicKey.py` script on your computer.
-This will generate a public key for seed index 0 and its associated Sia address for a specific set of unlock conditions, which we will use later.
+This will generate a public key for index 0 and its associated Sia address for a specific set of unlock conditions, which we will use later.
 You can now receive coins at this address.
 To generate a different address, set the `--index` argument to `getPublicKey.py` appropriately.
 Make note of the index you used, because you